-Since the appointed audit company (currently DRT Bagimsiz Denetim ve Serbest Muhasebeci Mali Musavirlik A.S.) does not provide any consulting services, it can be considered as independent from having other business interests that may impede the objectivity of the auditing services.
+The appointed audit company (currently DRT Bagimsiz Denetim ve Serbest Muhasebeci Mali Musavirlik A.S.) does not provide any consulting services to Hürriyet and also with regard to the Audit Regulation in Turkey, it can be considered as independent from having other business interests that may impede the objectivity of the auditing services.
 As the audit company should be subject to regular rotation, the AoA as amended in 2010 states that Hürriyet will comply with the existing regulation.